Gazans flee their homes after an Israeli evacuation order but have few places to go

 On Friday, President Biden held a call with the families of the 14 Americans who are missing, along with the U.S. hostage envoy Roger Carstens and other senior officials.
 A small number of the unaccounted-for Americans are believed to be held hostage.

 Aya Batrawy reported from Jerusalem; Becky Sullivan reported from Washington, D.C.
-Daniel Estrin contributed reporting from Tel Aviv; Linah Mohammad contributed reporting from Washington, D.C.
+Daniel Estrin contributed reporting from Tel Aviv; Emma Bowman contributed reporting from Los Angeles; Linah Mohammad contributed reporting from Washington, D.C.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.